Sansshrey/customer-support-assistant-dfcx/README.md

 because it's the only version of "the agent" that diffs cleanly in git — the export zip is basically a binary blob as far as version control cares.
-The script also doubles as the answer to the deployment question further down: it's the thing you'd actually run in a pipeline.
+The script also doubles as the answer to the deployment question in `answers.md`: it's the thing you'd actually run in a pipeline.

 One thing worth knowing: it isn't idempotent.
 Run it twice against the same project and you'll get duplicate flows.
 Fine for a take-home, not